 Employees who are injured while on duty shall, as soon as practicable, notify a supervisor and prepare a Mt.
 Healthy Employee Accident Investigation Report.

 Employees who are injured on duty should seek medical attention as soon as practicable.
-The on-duty supervisor or Officer In Charge will respond to the scene of the accident or incident.
+The on-duty supervisor or Officer In Charge will respond to the scene of the accident or injury.

 Section 23.7.
 An employee with more than one (1) year of full-time service who exhausts his sick leave may use his accrued vacation, or other paid time off for sick leave purposes.
 If the leave is for the employee to care for his own serious health condition, to care for his spouse, child or parent who has a serious health condition, or because of the birth, adoption or foster placement of a child, the employee shall be entitled to a Family and Medical Leave of up to twelve (12) weeks per year.
-The employee's available paid leave (sick, vacation or other paid time off) must be exhausted and is included in the twelve (12) week total.
+The employee's available paid leave (sick, vacation, or other paid time off) must be exhausted and is included in the twelve (12) week total.
 It is intended that this Section comply with the Family and Medical Leave Act of 1993 and that the parties shall take such actions as to ensure compliance.

 Section 23.8.
-An employee who retires from active service with a time in service retirement from the Employer under the Police and Fire Pension Fund with ten (10) or more years of service with the Employer, shall be paid twenty-five percent (25%) of the value of the accrued but unused sick leave.
+An employee who retires from active service with the Employer under the Police and Fire Disability Pension Fund with ten (10) or more years of service with the Employer shall be paid twenty-five percent (25%) of the value of the accrued but unused sick leave.
 Mental/Psychological disability retirements are excluded from this benefit.
-[The management believes this is a citywide issue that needs to be addressed as a whole.
-Once it's resolved citywide, management agrees to reopen contract on this point.]
-Payment shall be made based upon the employee's rate of pay at the time of retirement, and with 9 months prior notice of retirement to the City; shall be made in two (2) equal annual installments; year on - 50% and year two - 50%.
-Failure to notify the City nine (9) months prior: payment will be over three (3) year period of three equal payments.
+Payment shall be made based upon the employee's rate of pay at the time of retirement, and shall be made in three (3) equal annual installments, except that if the first payment would be for less than thirty (30) days, the employee will be paid for up to thirty (30) days in the first installment, with the balance in two (2) equal annual installments.
+Death of an eligible employee shall result in payment of the entitlement to the employee's spouse, designated beneficiary, or to his estate, upon application by the executor of the estate.
+Sick leave conversion is available only for sick leave earned with the City of Mt.
+Healthy.